-Additionally, Meli will serve as a Community Engagement Associate, a position for which she is very well qualified given her high media profile.
+Additionally, Meli serves as a Research and Community Engagement Associate for The Lab, a position for which she is very well qualified given her high media profile.
 Meli is frequently invited to speak on the subjects of the GU272 and reparations.
-She has appeared in venues as varied as the Inter-American Bank the Brooklyn Historical Society, and Columbia University.
+Her talks vary from testimony before the InterAmerican Commission on Human Rights, to speaking at the Brooklyn Historical Society, to a TEDx talk.
 Meli has been featured in print in outlets from the Washington Post and The New Yorker to the AARP Journal.
-Multiple news programs have had stories on Meli, and she starred in a Full Frontal with Samantha Bee episode on reparations.
+Multiple news programs have had stories on Meli and she starred in a Full Frontal with Samantha Bee episode on reparations.

-A native of New Orleans, LA, Mélisande began her studies at Georgetown in August of 2017, as one of two undergraduate students accepted into the college from the recognized descendant families.
-She retired from a lengthy culinary career, most recently as Chef Instructor for Langlois Culinary Crossroads, to relocate to Washington to attend Georgetown University.
-Her family includes four adult children and four granddaughters, and scores of newly-identified cousins.
+A native of New Orleans, LA, she retired from a lengthy culinary career, most recently as Chef Instructor for Langlois Culinary Crossroads, to relocate to Washington to attend Georgetown University.
+Her family includes four adult children and much-loved grandchildren, and scores of newly identified GU272 extended family members.